codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 Once the initial setup is done, you can also sync your teams between Codefresh and the Identity provider.
 You can do this via the [Codefresh Cli](https://codefresh-io.github.io/cli/) and specifically the [sync command](https://codefresh-io.github.io/cli/teams/synchronize-teams/).

+>Note that currently teams/groups that contain spaces in their names are *not* synced.
+We will soon fix this limitation.

 For example to sync you azure teams you can execute

 ```